 What's Going On?

-It's believed that only paying flight attendants for block time may be illegal.
-Attorneys are looking into whether class action lawsuits can be started against airlines that pay their workers like this – but they first need to speak with current and former flight attendants to learn more about each company's pay practices.
+Attorneys working with ClassAction.org are investigating whether paying for block time only is illegal.
+They're looking into whether class action lawsuits can be started against airlines that pay their workers like this – but they first need to speak with current and former flight attendants to learn more about each company's pay practices.

 How a Class Action Can Help

 If class action lawsuits are filed and are successful, current and former flight attendants may able to collect unpaid wages for work performed outside of block time.

 ClassAction.org wants to hear from any regional airline flight attendant who was only paid for “block time” – the time that passes between the closing and opening of the main cabin door.

 Attorneys working with ClassAction.org are investigating whether only paying for “block time” is illegal and cheats flight attendants out of proper pay.